Noticed your pee looking milky, murky, or a little cloudy lately? When you are pregnant, even a small change can set off alarm bells.

 - Odor: Strong or foul-smelling urine.

-Do not wait to treat a UTI.
-Contact your OB immediately for a urine culture and safe antibiotics.
+Do not wait on a UTI.
+Call your OB for a urine culture and pregnancy-safe antibiotics.

 Too Much Protein (Preeclampsia)

-Protein in the urine, or proteinuria, can cause cloudiness or a bubbly appearance.
-While trace amounts can be normal, high levels later in pregnancy (after 20 weeks) can signal preeclampsia.
+Protein in the urine, called proteinuria, can make it look cloudy or foamy.
+Trace amounts can be normal, but higher levels after 20 weeks can point to preeclampsia.

-- Swelling: Sudden puffiness in your face, hands, or eyes.
+- Swelling: Sudden puffiness in your face, hands, or around your eyes.

-- Headaches: Severe headaches that won’t go away.
+- Headaches: Severe headaches that will not ease up.

 - Vision changes: Seeing spots or flashing lights.